He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 "Barely," Torven said.
 "He's late."

 "He's just a child."
+She walked away.

-Voices carried from behind—children still playing near the well, laughter high and sharp in the cold.
+He carried Fionn and the buckets home.
+Water sloshed with each step, cold spray against his legs, and Fionn's weight settled against his chest, his small body quieting with each stride.
+Voices carried from behind, children still playing near the well, laughter high and sharp in the cold.
 Torven turned down a different path.

-A Boneholder house rose ahead, dragon bone walls radiating warmth even from the path.
-Inside, a child's voice, a mother's answer.
-Laughter.
+The buckets bit into his palms, iron handles cold through calluses, and Fionn's fingers still gripped his shirt, even in sleep.
+A Boneholder house rose ahead, dragon-bone walls radiating warmth even from the path.
+Inside, a child's voice, a mother's answer, laughter.
 He kept walking.

-The settlement's edge: where dragon bone gave way to leather and wood, where their home waited.
+The settlement's edge, where dragon bone gave way to leather and wood, where their home waited.
 Fionn was asleep by the time they reached the door.

-Torven sat with him, seeing again the small arms outstretched, the hands opening and closing where the other boy had been.
+Torven sat with him.
+The image wouldn't leave, small arms outstretched, hands opening and closing where the other boy had been.
+When Fionn's breathing settled deeper, Torven carried him inside and laid him down on his sleeping mat.
+The boy didn't stir.

 Torven checked once, then slipped out.

-Ingram needed his chimney repointed before true frost set in—mortar work, the kind Boneholders hired out.
-His hands didn't stay soft.
-An hour's labor for a half-portion of salt, enough to cure what Moira scraped from the hides.
+Ingram needed his chimney repointed before true frost set in, mortar work, the kind Boneholders hired out to keep their hands soft.
+An hour's labor for a half-portion of salt, enough to cure what Moira scraped from the hides, just stone and mortar, weight of tools, a rhythm he knew.
+His burns pulled tight by the end, but they always did.

 He was back before Fionn stirred.

-Her hands would smell like the chemicals for days.
-The tremor in her right hand would get bad by evening.
+The sky had dulled to evening grey.
+Moira was at the tanning racks, working three hides today, down from the dozen they'd processed last Frost-season.
+Her hands would smell like the chemicals for days, and the tremor in her right would get worse by evening.
 The work made it worse, but the work needed doing.

 The boy's face was still too serious for someone only two winters old.